What is retaining wall

 Landscaping

-The answer to 'what is retaining wall' is a structure designed to hold back soil or other material on an elevated slope.
-Retaining walls are commonly used in landscaping to create terraced gardens, raised planting beds, or to stabilize hillsides.
-They are typically made of concrete, stone, brick, or treated wood and are built to withstand the lateral pressure of the soil or material they are holding back.
+The answer to 'what is retaining wall' is a structure designed to hold back soil or other material on an incline.
+Retaining walls are commonly used in landscaping to create terraced gardens, prevent erosion, or level out a sloped yard.
+They are typically made of sturdy materials like concrete, stone, or interlocking blocks and can be both functional and decorative.

 Step-by-Step Guide